kif01/Predictive-ML-Model-Twitter/README.md

  ### Step 3: Create a Cloud Function ( This step is only valid if you started with step 1 )

-Usually we create cloud functions directly from IBM cloud, but in our case, we want to use [tweepy](https://github.com/tweepy/tweepy) which is an external Python library for accessing Twitter API.
+Usually we create Cloud Functions directly from IBM cloud, but in our case, we want to use [tweepy](https://github.com/tweepy/tweepy) which is an external Python library for accessing Twitter API.
 External libraries are not supported in the Cloud Function runtime environment.
-We will have to write our python code and package it with a local environemnt in a .zip file, and then push it to IBM Cloud.<br><br>
+We will have to write our Python code and package it with a virual local environemnt in a .zip file, and then push it to IBM Cloud.<br><br>

 If you don't have Python, then [download and install the latest version](https://www.python.org/downloads/).
-Once installed make sure to install **virtualenv**.
+Once installed make sure to install `virtualenv`.
 ```dos
 $ pip install virtualenv
 ```
 <br>Create a directory that you can use to create your virtual environment.
-In this example I named it twitterApp
+In this example I named it `twitterApp`
 ```dos
 $ cd desktop; mkdir twitterApp; cd twitterApp
 ```

-<br>From the twitterApp directory, create  virtual environment named virtualenv.
-Your virtual environemt must be named virtualenv
+<br>From the `twitterApp` directory, create  virtual environment named `virtualenv`.
+Your virtual environemt must be named `virtualenv`
 ```dos
 $ virtualenv virtualenv
  ```

- <br>From your directory (in this case twitterApp), activate your **virtualenv** virtual environment
+ <br>From your directory (in this case `twitterApp`), activate your `virtualenv` virtual environment
 ```dos
 $ source virtualenv/bin/activate
  ```
- <br>Insall the **tweepy** module
+ <br>Insall the `tweepy` module
  ```dos
 (virtualenv) $ pip install tweepy
  ```
- <br> Stop the **virtualenv**
+ <br> Stop the `virtualenv`
   ```dos
 (virtualenv) $ deactivate
  ```
- <br> Copy the following code and save it into a file called **__main__.py** in the twitterApp directory, and add the corresponding credentials that we got from step 1 (Customer keys) and step 2 (COS credentials).
-In addition you can change the twitter handle that you want to analyze (In this example we are analyzing Charlize Theron profile).
-This code gets the data from twitter and then creates a csv file that contains this data and upload it into the object storage service that we created at the beginning.
-Once we run this function, a csv file containig tweets info will be uploaded in COS.
+ <br> Copy the following code and save it into a file called `main__.py` in the `twitterApp` directory, and add the corresponding credentials that we got from step 1 (**Customer keys**) and step 2 (**COS credentials**).
+In addition, you can change the twitter handle that you want to analyze (In this example we are analyzing **Charlize Theron** profile).
+This code gets the data from twitter and then creates a CSV file that contains this data and upload it into the object storage service that we created at the beginning.
+Once we run this function, a CSV file containig tweets info will be uploaded in COS.
  ```python
 import tweepy
 import sys, json